-Massive shifts reshape the health landscape worldwideDecember 13th, 2012 in Health /
+Massive shifts reshape the health landscape worldwideDecember 13, 2012 in Medicine & Health / Health

 Globally, health advances present most people with a devastating irony: avoid premature death but live longer and sicker.

 That's one of the main findings from the Global Burden of Disease Study 2010 (GBD 2010), a collaborative project led by the Institute for Health Metrics and Evaluation (IHME) at the University of Washington.
 The findings are being announced at the Royal Society in London on Dec.
 14 and published in The Lancet, the first time the journal has dedicated an entire triple issue to one study.
 The seven scientific papers and accompanying commentaries provide a new platform for assessing the world's biggest health challenges, and then finding the best ways to address them.

 The study reveals massive shifts in health trends around the world since 1990, the starting point of the first Global Burden of Disease study.
 Since that time, the world has grown considerably older.
 Where infectious disease and childhood illnesses related to malnutrition were once the primary causes of death, now children in many parts of the world – outside of sub-Saharan Africa – are more likely to live into an unhealthy adulthood and suffer from eating too much food rather than too little.
 Lastly, health burden is increasingly defined by what's making us sick rather than what's killing us.
 The biggest contributor to the world's health burden used to be premature mortality – driven by more than 10 million deaths in children under the age of 5 – but now the disease burden is caused mostly by chronic diseases and injuries such as musculoskeletal disorders, mental health conditions, and injuries.
 This burden intensifies as people live longer.